-Still from eye research lab project 'Enantiodromia' showing the trajectory of turning into ones opposite through dance Text On Practice - Draft 1 This thinking was later reintroduced in the 'Project That May of May Not Be Made', where I revisited the explorative space of my environment.
+Still from eye research lab project 'Enantiodromia' showing the trajectory of turning into ones opposite through dance

+This thinking was later reintroduced in the 'Project That May of May Not Be Made' - where I revisited the explorative space of my environment.
 Having recently moved to Rotterdam and being away from my usual surroundings, I proposed to create a work that acted as a way to engage and reflect on my new environment.
-Outside of the workshop, I became aware I was spending a lot of time in transitional spaces, not having a car, and often using public transport.
+Outside of the workshop I became aware I was spending a lot of time in transitional spaces, not having a car, and often using public transport.
 Sometimes having a camera, I began taking photographs and videos whilst I found myself in these situations.
 During a peer-review with a colleague within a free-writing exercise, I was introduced to the book 'Non-Places' by Marc Augé.
 Augé argues in our contemporary world, we spend a significant amount of time in 'Non-Places', such as within trains, supermarkets, airports and motorways.
 These places provide a sense of anonymity to the individuals who inhabit them, as people are brought together through a common cause, becoming consumers or passengers.
 I believe this relates to my practice in the sense I am exploring a type of dichotomy, showing the duality of isolation and connection that seems to be present within these non-places.
-The observational style of filming also relates to works from my previous practice, such as the short film I made called 'Brookside".
-This film aimed to showcase how individuals act when they feel like they are being watched, or anonymous, documenting various experiences at a bed and breakfast through surveillance cameras, and linking them together rhythmically.
+The observational style of filming also relates to works from my previous practice, in which I aimed to showcase how individuals act when they feel like they are being watched, or anonymous.